What are the dates of the next ride?

 $925 per rider, you can also purchase a custom WaCanId Ride jersey (optional) for an additional $75.

 What ride experience do I need to do this ride?

 This ride is considered an intermediate to advanced ride.
-Your average day is approximately 70 miles, although there are no major passes on this mostly mountain valley route, there are some climbs – you are riding in the Northern Rockies.
+Your average day is approximately 70 miles, on this mostly mountain valley route which includes some climbs – you are after all, riding in the Northern Rockies.
 Please refer to the daily descriptions where you will find elevation/grade charts.
-There are at least two SAG vehicles (with bike racks) for assistance if needed.
+There are multiple SAG vehicles (with bike racks) for assistance if needed.

 Do you have a ride limit?

 Yes, and that will depend mostly on available accommodations for the riders.
-If needed, we will add an additional route(s) in the opposite direction.
 Please make your accommodation reservations early.

 How will I know if you have filled up?

-After you register, you will receive an email confirmation of your registration.
-We will also post information on the home page regarding space when it near capacity.
+We will post information on the home page regarding space when it is near capacity.
 You can also call the Selkirk Loop office at 208-267-0822.

 What is the weather like?

 September sees temperatures in the 60s F (15.5 C) during the day and 40s F (4 C) at night.
 We are still in the dry season here; winter rain/snow typically starts in November.
 We should see gorgeous fall weather; however, be prepared!